 Rookhow Centre, Rusland Valley, nr Grizedale, Ulverston, Cumbria, South Lakeland, LA12 8LA

-GR 332896.
-From M6, Junction 36, follow A590, signs for Barrow.
-Leave A590 at Greenodd (A5092) junction and follow sign for Workington for ¼ mile.
+Directions:Post code - LA12 8LA.
+Grid Ref - SD 332 895.
+From M6 : Follow A590, signs for Barrow.
+Leave A590 at Greenodd (A5092) junction and follow sign for Workington for ½ mile.
 Take minor road to right signed Colton / Oxen Park.
-Continue through Oxen Park for 2 miles.
-Centre on left.
-From Ambleside: to Hawkshead, then to Grizedale.
-Continue beyond Grizedale for 3.5 miles (Satterthwaite – Ulverston Road).
-Centre on the right.
+Continue (through Oxen Park) for 4½ miles.
+Rookhow is on the left.

 Rookhow Centre is situated in the secluded Rusland Valley between lakes Windermere and Coniston, within walking distance of Grizedale Forest, and with the Lakeland fells and lake shores just a few minutes away.

 Enjoy the large choice of attractions :

 Local attractions include Hay Bridge Nature Reserve; Brantwood on Coniston; Windermere Lake Steamers; Lakeside and Haverthwaite Railway and much more !